americanexpress/one-app/docs/recipes/Deploying-Modules.md

 You can deploy this by running the [now](https://zeit.co/docs/now-cli#commands/now/basic-usage) command within the directory that you created the `module-map.json` in.
 You can now view it at the production URL that `now` prints out, you will need that URL for the following steps.

 ### Create an Update Module Script

+You can place this script wherever you would like.
+However, the following step expects it to be in `scripts/updateModuleMap.js`.
+If you put it in a different location, make sure you update it in the following step.

 ```javascript
 const fs = require('fs-extra');